 We are living in an era of ageing populations.
 Making connections with other people is said to promote the mental health and longevity of older people.
-In this seminar, Dr Shankar will address loneliness in older people living in England, some of the factors affecting loneliness in later life, and how loneliness is related to health and well-being.
+In this seminar, Dr Shankar addressed loneliness in older people living in England, some of the factors affecting loneliness in later life, and how loneliness is related to health and well-being.

 As a super-ageing nation, Japan is in the front line when it comes to age-related problems.
 Mounting evidence suggests that isolation, often caused by the death of loved ones, triggers declining mental health.
 But some people – ‘hikikomori’ – choose to be isolated throughout their lives.
-Contrasting these two distinct cases of social isolation, Dr Cable will address possible factors contributing to the trend to increasingly poor mental health among older people in Japan, and its relevance to the UK.
+Contrasting these two distinct cases of social isolation, Dr Cable addressed possible factors contributing to the trend to increasingly poor mental health among older people in Japan, and its relevance to the UK.

 About the contributors

 Dr. Aparna Shankar

 Dr. Aparna Shankar is a Senior Lecturer at St George’s, University of London.
 She works on health and well-being in older adults, with a particular emphasis on the role of social isolation and loneliness, using data from the English Longitudinal Study of Ageing and other ageing cohorts.
 Other research interests include the patterning of health behaviours and the role of the environment on health and well-being.